ietf-wg-asdf/SDF/sdf.md

   digital side.

 Affordance:
-: An element of an interface offered for interaction, defining its possible uses or making clear how it can or should be used.
-The term is used here for the digital interfaces of a Thing only; it might also have physical affordances such as buttons, dials, and displays.
+: An element of an interface offered for interaction, for which information is available (directly or indirectly) that indicates how it can or should be used.
+  The term is used here for the digital (network-directed) interfaces of a Thing only; it might also have physical affordances such as buttons, dials, and displays.